 Tracy Markley 1:01:56

 They will someday.

-Well thanks again.
+Well, thanks again.
 Tracy will talk soon.

 Okay, thank you have a good day.

-This has been a production of the transit lounge podcast com, check out our page on Facebook and start a conversation by leaving a comment @facebook.com/thetransitloungepodcast.
+This has been a production of recoveryafterstroke.com.
 Subscribe to the show on iTunes and check us out on Twitter.
 The presenters and special guests of this podcast intend to provide accurate and helpful information to their listeners.

 These podcasts can not take into consideration individual circumstances and are not intended to be a substitute for independent medical advice from a qualified health professional.
-You should always seek the advice from a qualified health professional before acting on any of the information provided by any of the transit lounge podcasts.
+You should always seek advice from a qualified health professional before acting on any of the information provided by any of the transit lounge podcasts.